Ordovician: Fauna

 On the whole, the fauna that emerged in the Ordovician were the template for the remainder of the Palaeozoic.
 The fauna was dominated by tiered communities of suspension feeders, mainly with short food chains.
 The ecological system reached a new grade of complexity far beyond that of the Cambrian fauna, which has persisted until the present day.
 Though less famous than the Cambrian explosion, the Ordovician radiation (also known as the Great Ordovician Biodiversification Event) was no less remarkable; marine faunal genera increased fourfold, resulting in 12% of all known Phanerozoic marine fauna.
+Several animals also went through a miniaturization process, becoming much smaller than their Cambrian counterparts.
 Another change in the fauna was the strong increase in filter-feeding organisms.
 The trilobite, inarticulate brachiopod, archaeocyathid, and eocrinoid faunas of the Cambrian were succeeded by those that dominated the rest of the Paleozoic, such as articulate brachiopods, cephalopods, and crinoids.
 Articulate brachiopods, in particular, largely replaced trilobites in shelf communities.
 Their success epitomizes the greatly increased diversity of carbonate shell-secreting organisms in the Ordovician compared to the Cambrian.

-Ordovician geography had its effect on the diversity of fauna.
-The widely separated continents of Laurentia and Baltica, then positioned close to the tropics and boasting many shallow seas rich in life, developed a distinct trilobite fauna from the trilobite fauna of Gondwana, and Gondwana developed distinct fauna in its tropical and temperature zones.
+Ordovician geography had its effect on the diversity of fauna; Ordovician invertebrates displayed a very high degree of provincialism.
+The widely separated continents of Laurentia and Baltica, then positioned close to the tropics and boasting many shallow seas rich in life, developed distinct trilobite faunas from the trilobite fauna of Gondwana, and Gondwana developed distinct fauna in its tropical and temperature zones.
+The Tien Shan terrane maintained a biogeographic affinity with Gondwana, and the Alborz margin of Gondwana was linked biogeographically to South China.
+Southeast Asia's fauna also maintained strong affinities to Gondwana's.
+North China was biogeographically connected to Laurentia and the Argentinian margin of Gondwana.
+A Celtic biogeographic province also existed, separate from the Laurentian and Baltican ones.
 However, tropical articulate brachiopods had a more cosmopolitan distribution, with less diversity on different continents.
-Faunas become less provincial later in the Ordovician, though they were still distinguishable into the late Ordovician.
+During the Middle Ordovician, beta diversity began a significant decline as marine taxa began to disperse widely across space.
+Faunas become less provincial later in the Ordovician, partly due to the narrowing of the Iapetus Ocean, though they were still distinguishable into the late Ordovician.